leeonlee/crowdshop-server/README.md

 ## /tasks/id/ ##
 return information of task with id of id

-	owner (username of user who owns the task) title
+	owner (dict of information returned by /users/) title
 	id (of task)
 	desc
 	reward
 	timeStamp
-	claimed_by
+	claimed_by (dict of information returned by /users/, except for claimer)